mdmcoin/mdmdex/dex/README_DOCKER.md

 We will use container linking.
 Although this is the legacy practice, it is a bit simpler (you don't need to set up network before containers running).

 Also, Matcher Node and Matcher Server can be connected via network.
-In this case use network alias for the Matcher Node container and `waves.dex.waves-blockchain-client.grpc.target` setting.
+In this case use network alias for the Matcher Node container and `TN.dex.waves-blockchain-client.grpc.target` setting.

 #### Running Matcher Node
 ```